MorpheApp/morphe-branding/README.md

 To use Morphe branding, you must first obtain **explicit written permission** for your specific purpose.

 ### Requesting Permission
-To request permission, please open an issue in the **Morphe Branding Repository** with details about your intended usage.
+To request permission, please open an issue in the **Morphe Branding Repository** (this repo) with details about your intended usage.